knmsoutlook/devops-day2-branching/README.md

-# DevOps Day 2 – Branching Practice
+# DevOps Day 2 – Heading from feature-summary

 This repo is for practicing Git branches and merges.